12 Consumer Discretionary Stocks Moving In Tuesday's Intraday Session | Benzinga

 Losers

-- Casper Sleep (NYSE:CSPR) shares fell 14.09% to $5.95.
-As of 12:30 EST, Casper Sleep’s stock is trading at a volume of 2.3 million, which is 288.38% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $246.3 million.
-As per the news, the Q2 earnings report came out today.
+- Elys Game Technology (NASDAQ:ELYS) shares decreased by 13.35% to $4.09.
+As of 12:30 EST, this security is trading at a volume of 442.8K shares, making up 92.53% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $95.2 million.
+As per the press release, Q2 earnings came out yesterday.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.